Seiten

 Depending on the visa type, the application is made through the U.S. consulates in the home country or additionally through the U.S. Citizenship and Immigration Services (USCIS).
 In Germany, for example, you can apply at the U.S. Consulate in Berlin, Frankfurt/Main or Munich.

-All applicants of a Nonimmigrant visa must be in addition to the Online application DS-160a visa profile on the website of the Visa Information Servicecreate for the purpose of making an appointment and paying the visa processing fee.
+All applicants of a nonimmigrant visa must be in addition to the online application DS-160 create a visa profile on the website of the Visa Information Service for the purpose of making an appointment and paying the visa processing fee.

 In the first step you make the payment of the visa fee (please note that the application fee is not refundable if your visa is rejected).
 The fee can be paid by online bank transfer, SOFORT transfer (electronic funds transfer), debit card or cash at a bank.
 Usually you will receive an email notification that the payment has been received and your account has been activated so that the appointment can be made.